 Fund additional hours for TK-12 general education certificated staff to collaborate in Professional Learning Communities with the goal of developing instructional coherence across the grade level and department during adjunct hours (outside of the work day).
-This time will be spent on teacher collaboration to develop units and assessments aligned with the District Strategic Goals and develop targeted RTI2 plans for English Learners and students scoring below standards on CAASPP or PUSD district assessments.
-Each teacher may log up to 15 adjunct collaboration hours during the 2018-2019 school year.

-Funded additional hours for TK-12 general education certificated staff to collaborate in Professional Learning Communities with the goal of developing instructional coherence across the grade level and department during adjunct hours (outside of the work day).
-This time was spent on teacher collaboration to develop units and assessments aligned with the District Strategic Goals and develop targeted RTI2 plans for English Learners and students scoring below standards on CAASPP or PUSD district assessments.
+Funded additional time for TK-12 general education certificated staff to collaborate in Professional Learning Communities with the goal of developing instructional coherence across the grade level and department during adjunct hours (outside of the work day).